adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/Tutorial.md

 *The purpose of this tutorial is to show how to leverage re-sampling (bootstrapping) and Mixed Effects modeling for NFL analysis.*

-The goal is to determine which factor is the most important in passing offense: QB ability, HC competence, Opposing HC competence or Supporting Cast*.

 **Goal statement**

-The goal is to determine the most valuable aspect in passing offense by finding the bootstrapped distribution of theta (θ): θ_i is the meassure of the impact of random effect *i* on EPA.
+The goal is to determine which factor is the most important in passing offense: QB ability, HC competence, Opposing HC competence or Supporting Cast.
+How?
+By finding the bootstrapped distribution of theta (θ): θ<sub>i</sub> is the meassure of the impact of random effect *i* on EPA.

 Theta is a vector of the random-effects parameter estimates: these are parameterized as the relative Cholesky factors of each random effect term (from R getME documentation).